devinsmith/rca-cambio-linux/README.md

 - The keyboard is a bit finicky with multi-key presses (e.g. [Ctrl]+[Alt]+[F1]).
   Usually pressing one key after the other is the best way to do it, instead of pressing all keys simultaneously.

+## Gnome / GUI

+- Newer distros use the Wayland compositor by default, but that can be changed to Xorg (and back) during login: just click the gear at the right bottom corner after selecting your user and choose your option.
+Your choice will be remembered on the next login.

 ## Setting up Linux